-NOTE 1 Munters has call options to acquire outstanding shares in the part-NOTE 2 ly owned companies MTech Systems and InoBram.
+Munters has call options to acquire outstanding shares in the partly owned companies MTech Systems and InoBram.
 The Sellers have the equivalent call options to sell their shares.
-The purchase price for NOTE 3 outstanding shares at exercise of the options is determined based on NOTE 4 EBITDA the year before exercise.
-The options are measured at fair value NOTE 5 in the consolidated balance sheet of the Group, based on Management's NOTE 6 best assessment of the future EBITDA.
-Actual results may differ from NOTE 7 these assumptions and impact the final purchase price.
-NOTE 8
+The purchase price for outstanding shares at exercise of the options is determined based on EBITDA the year before exercise.
+The options are measured at fair value in the consolidated balance sheet of the Group, based on Management's best assessment of the future EBITDA.
+Actual results may differ from these assumptions and impact the final purchase price.